debjani-bhowmick/DRLND-continous-learning/README.md

 * Windows (64-bit): (click here)[https://s3-us-west-1.amazonaws.com/udacity-drlnd/P2/Reacher/Reacher_Windows_x86_64.zip]

 (For Windows users) Check out this link(https://support.microsoft.com/en-us/windows/32-bit-and-64-bit-windows-frequently-asked-questions-c6ca9541-8dce-4d48-0415-94a3faa2e13d) if you need help with determining if your computer is running a 32-bit version or 64-bit version of the Windows operating system.

+copy this downloaded file to the local repo folder

 #### *Step 5:*  Unzip (or decompress) the downloaded file: